Global existence and pointwise decay for nonlinear waves under the null condition: The proof of small data global existence

-\begin{proof} The proof will be by a bootstrap argument.
-Clearly \eqref{GE1} and \eqref{GE2} hold for small times.
-Assuming now that \eqref{GE1} and \eqref{GE2} hold for $0\leq t\leq T$, we improve the constants by a factor of $1/2$.
+\begin{proof} The proof will proceed via a bootstrap argument.
+Clearly \cref*{GE1} and \cref*{bdd} hold for small times.
+Assuming now that \cref*{GE1} and \cref*{bdd} hold for $0\leq t\leq T$, we improve the constant $\ti C$ by a factor of $1/2$.
 Thus by continuity the solution exists for all time.

-The proof that \eqref{GE1} holds with a better constant uses, crucially, the smallness of $\epsilon$.
+The proof that \cref*{GE1} and \cref*{bdd} hold with a better constant uses, crucially, the smallness of $|\p_{\le N_1}|$ and $|\pa\p_{\le N_1}|$.
 For instance, as the reader can verify below, in the region $r \le t/2$ we manage to absorb the nonlinearity to the left-hand side by way of this smallness.
-We note that in the course of proving \eqref{GE1} we can actually assume $\tilde C$ to be as big as desired.

-The proof that \eqref{GE2} holds with a better constant makes use of \cref{inptdcExt} and \cref{DerProp} and the previous paragraph.
-By using the fact, now already proved, that $\calE_{\ti N}(T) = O(\nu_N\eps)$ (see previous paragraph) where $\nu_N$ is a constant independent of $T$ and the other constants involved in the proof, we can choose $\nu_N$ small enough so that \eqref{GE2} indeed holds with a better constant.
-This concludes our overview of the proof.

-Note that \begin{enumerate} \item By Sobolev embeddings and the smallness of the initial data, the estimates in \eqref{GE2} hold for time 0.
-By local existence theory and the continuity in time of the functions in \eqref{GE2}, the estimates in \eqref{GE2} hold for all sufficiently small times. \item The estimates in \eqref{GE1} hold for time 0 by assumption that the initial data satisfies $\calE_N(0) \le \nu_N \eps$.
-The estimates in \eqref{GE1} hold for all sufficiently small times by continuity in time of the norms involved in $\calE_k(t)$, $k \le N$---where we choose $\tilde C$ to be big enough. \end{enumerate}
+We will thus prove that, for a suitable $0<\eps \ll 1$, we have the pointwise estimates